 Applying to Cardiff Met

-Applications received by UCAS before the 15th January will be considered as early applications and will be treated with equal academic consideration.
-Applications received after the 15th January will be classed as late and will only be considered where the programme has vacancies.
+Applications received by UCAS before the January deadline will be considered as early applications and will be treated with equal academic consideration.
+Applications received after the January deadline will be classed as late and will only be considered where the programme has vacancies.

 If your son or daughter has been given an offer they will have a deadline to reply.
 They will also be sent communication throughout the whole cycle informing them of key dates.
-When your son or daughter registers with UCAS they will be allocated a username and password to access their UCAS Track account to monitor their application progress.
-The UCAS Track account enables all communication with UCAS including deadlines and replies.
+When your son or daughter registers with UCAS they will be allocated a username and password to access their UCAS Hub to monitor their application progress.
+UCAS Hub enables all communication with UCAS including deadlines and replies.
 Please be sure to read the Terms & Conditions of the offer, once making Cardiff Met your Firm or Insurance choice, your son or daughter will have 14 days to change their mind.

 It is important that information requested within offers is sent into Admissions, otherwise places cannot be confirmed e.g. proof of completed qualifications such as GCSEs, A levels, BTECs etc. as well as non academic conditions (please refer to tab below).
 All conditions of the offer need to be met by the